KonVas/Audio-programming/README.md

 This is a step by step tutorial for audio programming using the SuperCollider programming language.
-The examples are developed from a beginners point of view but familiarity with DSP and sound synthesis concepts is imperative. [[Curricullum can be found at this link][https://github.com/KonVas/SuperMiam/blob/master/curriculum.org]]
+The examples are developed from a beginners point of view but familiarity with DSP and sound synthesis concepts is imperative. [[https://github.com/KonVas/SuperMiam/blob/master/curriculum.org][Overview of topics of each week found here]]

 ## Goals
 The course is designed to provide theoretical and practical examples of